d12frosted/elpa-mirror/gnu/consult-readme.txt

   Commands and buffer sources allow flexible, individual customization by using the `consult-customize' macro.
 You can override any option passed to the internal `consult--read' API.
-The [Consult wiki] already contains a numerous useful configuration examples.
 Note that since `consult--read' is part of the internal API, options could be removed, replaced or renamed in future versions of the package.